ReflexCreations/multi-midi/README.md

 #### Expander mode:

 1. On board 1, connect the jumper in "INT" mode.
 This will make it use its own MIDI in port as the source of MIDI data.
 2. On board 2, connect the jumper in "EXT" mode.
-This will make it use MIDI input coming through to 4-pin JST connector.
+This will make it use MIDI input coming through the 4-pin JST connector.
 3. Connect a cable between board 1's "Expansion output" connector and board 2's "Expansion input" connector
 4. Connect your MIDI source's "MIDI out" port to board 1's MIDI input
 5. Connect each of your instruments: connect their MIDI in ports to one of board 1's or board 2's MIDI outputs.